mreza822/ECS-273-Spring-2026-Project/README.md

-# Mental Health Analytics Dashboard
+# Mental Health Visual Analytics Dashboard

 ## Description

-This project is an interactive mental health analytics dashboard designed to help users explore trends and patterns in mental health survey data.
-The application combines a React frontend, D3 visualizations, and a FastAPI backend to provide an interactive environment for filtering, analyzing, and visualizing mental health-related information.
+This project presents an interactive visual analytics dashboard for exploring large-scale mental health survey data.
+The system combines visual exploration techniques with computational analysis to help users identify patterns in treatment-seeking behavior, stress levels, coping struggles, and other mental health indicators.

-The dashboard allows users to:

-* Explore demographic characteristics of survey respondents.
-* Analyze relationships between mental health indicators and workplace factors.
-* Filter data by demographic and survey attributes.
-* Interact with visualizations through zooming, filtering, and selection.
-* View detailed statistics and trends through multiple coordinated charts.

-The frontend is built using React and D3.js, while the backend is implemented using FastAPI.
-Data is stored in CSV format and served through API endpoints that support interactive analysis.
+The dashboard was developed using a full-stack architecture consisting of a React frontend, FastAPI backend, and MongoDB database.
+Interactive visualizations were implemented using D3.js and Recharts.

+The application contains three primary analysis views:

+* **Overview Analysis:** Interactive bar charts for exploring treatment-seeking behavior, stress levels, mood swings, and care-option awareness across demographic groups.
+* **Relationship Analysis:** A Sankey diagram showing pathways among family history, stress, coping struggles, and treatment-seeking behavior.
+* **Cluster Analysis:** PCA-based projections and K-Means clustering used to identify behavioral patterns and respondent groups within the survey population.

+The dashboard supports dynamic filtering by gender, occupation, and country, allowing users to explore specific subpopulations and compare mental health trends across demographic groups.

 ---